Local alpha-removal strength in the mean-field approximation

-The local alpha strength, in principle, contains information on alpha knockout to excited residual nuclei.
+The local $\alpha$-removal strength, in principle, contains information on $\alpha$ knockout to excited residual nuclei.
 Since the excited states are simply given by neutron 2qp states and proton particle-hole excitations, we should keep in mind that it is a qualitative measure.
 In Fig.~\ref{fig:E-S_Sn}, $S_\alpha(\vecr,E)$ integrated over the space $\vecr$ is shown for Sn isotopes.
 The small peak next to the ground state ($E\approx 2$ MeV) corresponds to proton excitation in which one of the protons is removed from the $g_{9/2}$ orbit and the other from $p_{1/2}$.
-The alpha strengths to some excited states of residual nuclei are as strong as those to the ground state.
+The $\alpha$-removal strengths to some excited states of residual nuclei are as strong as those to the ground state.

-It may be of interest to investigate the structure of the local alpha probability when the residual nuclei are excited.
-Since there are two prominent peaks in Fig.~\ref{fig:E-S_Sn}, one around $E\approx 4$ MeV and the other around 9 MeV, we set $E=4$ (9) MeV and $\Delta E=2$ MeV, to calculate the local alpha probability as
+It may be of interest to investigate the structure of the local $\alpha$ probability when the residual nuclei are excited.
+Since there are two prominent peaks in Fig.~\ref{fig:E-S_Sn}, one around $E\approx 4$ MeV and the other around 9 MeV, we set $E=4$ (9) MeV and $\Delta E=2$ MeV, to calculate the local $\alpha$ probability as

 where ${\cal S}_\alpha(\vecr)_{E,\Delta E}$ is given by Eq. (\ref{eq:S_EDeltaE}).
 These are shown in Fig.~\ref{fig:Pex_Sn}.
-The local alpha probabilities for excited residual nuclei are enhanced in the low-density region.
-The monotonous increase as a function of $r$ is the same as those to the ground state $P_\alpha^0(\vecr)$, and seems to be universal.
+The local $\alpha$ probabilities for excited residual nuclei are enhanced in the low-density region.
+The monotonic increase as a function of $r$ is the same as those to the ground state $P_\alpha^0(\vecr)$, and seems to be universal.
 However, their isotopic dependence is not as prominent as $P_\alpha^0(\vecr)$. $P_\alpha^{\rm ex}(\vecr)_{E,\Delta E}$ with $E=9$ MeV and $\Delta E=2$ MeV for different isotopes are similar to each other.
 Since we neglect the effects of the rearrangement and the collective states, these numbers should not be taken seriously.
-Nevertheless, this may suggest that the alpha-knockout reaction with excited residual nuclei may not show the prominent neutron number dependence, in contrast to those for the ground residual nuclei.
+Nevertheless, this may suggest that the $\alpha$-knockout reaction with excited residual nuclei may not show the prominent neutron number dependence, in contrast with those for the ground residual nuclei.